MALTA (EU) RESIDENCY & CITIZENSHIP

 • Vetting and preparing all supporting documentation for submission;

-• Corresponding and liaising with government authorities on your behalf during the application process;
+• Corresponding and liaising with government authorities on your behalf;

 • Obtaining application progress updates on your behalf.